dsbowen/hemlock/docs_md/tutorial/validate.md

         return '<p>Format your date of birth as mm/dd/yyyy.</p>'
 ```

-Run the app again and try to continue past the demographics page; enter and invalid date of birth, leave some questions blank, and see your validation at work.
+Run the app again and try to continue past the demographics page; enter an invalid date of birth, leave some questions blank, and see your validation at work.

-**Note.** You can attack multiple validation functions to a single page or question.
+**Note.** You can attach multiple validation functions to a single page or question.
 Validate functions run in the order in which you add them, stopping with the first validate function which returns an error.

 ## Summary